 New and existing works presented for group exhibition at Kunstraum, London (2019).

-Pink Figure (2019) White Figure (2019), acrylic paint on cut, acid-free tissue paper.
-Two oversized, cut-out tissue paper fetish figures hung flat on the gallery wall.
-The delicacy of the material construction resulted in the works occasionally fluttering away from the wall, lifting gently due to air-currents caused by audience movement.
+Pink Figure (2019) White Figure (2019), acrylic paint on cut, acid-free tissue paper – Two oversized, cut-out tissue paper fetish figures hang awkwardly and flat on the gallery wall, dressed up, hopeful and ready to fall in love.
+The delicacy of the material construction results in the works occasionally fluttering away from the wall, lifting gently due to air-currents caused by audience movement.

-Slow Burn (2017) acrylic paint on cotton bondage rope, knots, steel fixings.
-This work meandered through and tied up the gallery space, creating a gradient composition in space, whilst framing and protecting other works in the exhibition.
+Slow Burn (2017) acrylic paint on cotton bondage rope, knots, steel fixings – This work meanders through and ties up the gallery space, creating a gradient composition in space, whilst framing and protecting other works in the exhibition.

 ‘Touching on ideas of seduction, sensuality and transgression, ‘Something soft’ delves into the shifting grounds between sex and intimacy.
 The exhibition intersects the works of Julie Béna, Susie Green, Zoe Williams and Deniz Ünal, to consider how objects facilitate intimacy and the importance of trust and solidarity.
 While coming from female perspectives ‘Something soft’ subverts the conflation of softness with femininity– reclaiming tenderness as something which exists beyond gendered norms.